 WORKING WITH ROTARACT: In addition to the upcoming Junior Achievement fundraiser, JA works with many local groups to enhance its goal.
 Above, The Rotaract Club of Tulsa presented a check to Junior Achievement of Oklahoma for \$3,000 during the JA BizTown Town Hall Meeting in February 2019.
 From left are Brian Jackson, JA Development Manager, Jonathan Slay, Rotaract president and Jessica Carney, Rotaract president-elect.
 The donation offsets the cost of program materials and curriculum for 120 students in the simulated BizTown city run by 4th - 6th grade students.
 In partnership with the Rotary Club of Tulsa, the Rotaract Club of Tulsa was founded in 2011 as an organization for young professionals under age 40.
-Oklahoma's Green Deal Includes Natural Gas Natural gas is relatively abundant, ies.
-In 2019, NET will continue
+Oklahoma's Green Deal Includes Natural Gas

 By MARK A. STANSBERRY Oklahoma's Green Deal: Natural Gas.
 The Green New Deal proposed by New York Congressional representative Alexandria Ocasio-Cortez has recently gained national attention.
 Her main emphasis is on the need to battle global warming and the answer is a "massive government intervention."
 The Green New Deal proposes to increase funding in billions of dollars to eliminate fossil fuels, to implement better energy efficiencies especially regarding buildings, and to have air travel replaced with rails.
 Is this proposal to be taken seriously?
 A recent survey by programs at Yale and George Mason Universities showed that 92 percent of Democrats, and 64 percent of Republicans support the Green New Deal.
 The deal is a 10-year governmental intervention program which has a goal of achieving 100 percent of U.S. power demand from clean, renewable and zero-emissions sources.
 With the 2020 elections before us, and the outcomes uncertain, energy education is needed more than ever Across the State of Oklahoma, from Tulsa to Elk City, there are reserves of natural gas.
-Net exports of natural gas continue to export.
+Net exports of natural gas continue to grow.
+Liquefied natural gas continues to grow as a significant U.S. ural gas is available.
+We should definitely be embracing it in the export.
 Liquefied natural gas export facilities are currently under construction in the U.S. Asian demand growth continues to grow.
-In my book, "America Needs Amer-Enerica's Creating gy: Together the People's En-Plan", ergy natural gas is addressed.
-Natural gas reserves are critical to a strong US economy and extremely important for grow.
-Liquefied natural gas con-tinues to grow as a significant U.S. ural gas is available.
-We should definitely be embracing it in the
+In my book, "America Needs Amer-Enerica's Creating Together the People's En-Plan", ergy natural gas is addressed.
+Natural gas reserves are critical to a strong US economy and extremely important for